CSML-by-Clevy/csml-engine/README.md

 ### Using a ready-to-use binary (Linux and MacOS only)

 The easiest way to launch a CSML Engine on your own machine is to use one of our pre-built, optimized binaries (available for both MongoDB and Amazon DynamoDB).
 These binaries are available as executables on each of CSML's releases since v1.3.0.

+Follow the installation guide (for ubuntu, but the process will be similar on other operating systems) along on this blog post: https://blog.csml.dev/how-to-install-a-self-hosted-csml-engine-on-ubuntu-18-04/

 To download the latest CSML Server binaries, [head over to the latest release](https://github.com/CSML-by-Clevy/csml-engine/releases/latest) and make sure to download the right version for your architecture.